 This expression is reminiscent of~\eqref{eq:rissanen}, but with the \emph{volume} replaced by the maximum \emph{intrinsic volume}.
 The estimate~\eqref{eq:refined-rissanen} is also non-asymptotic, namely it holds for a general sample size $n$.

-This result allows to address the two aforementioned limitations of the asymptotic expansion.
-First, it allows to quantify for which sample sizes $n$ the asymptotic expansion is accurate: it suffices that the $d^{\text{th}}$ intrinsic volume in the maximum of~\eqref{eq:refined-rissanen} dominates, which amounts (by the unimodality properties of the intrinsic volume sequence, see Section~\ref{sec:proof-max-intrinsic}) to $V_d (\sqrt{n/2\pi} K) \geq V_{d-1} (\sqrt{n/2\pi} K)$.
+This result addresses the two aforementioned limitations of the asymptotic expansion.
+First, it allows one to quantify for which sample sizes $n$ the asymptotic expansion is accurate: it suffices that the $d^{\text{th}}$ intrinsic volume in the maximum of~\eqref{eq:refined-rissanen} dominates, which amounts (by the unimodality properties of the intrinsic volume sequence, see Section~\ref{sec:proof-max-intrinsic}) to $V_d (\sqrt{n/2\pi} K) \geq V_{d-1} (\sqrt{n/2\pi} K)$.
 By homogeneity of intrinsic volumes and the link with volume and surface, assuming that $\vol_{d} (K) > 0$ this is equivalent to